 The surgeon puts your new generator in the same pocket where the old generator was.

-He or she attaches it to your old leads.
+It's attached to your old leads.

 Medical staff will check that the new device is working properly

 The surgeon will close up the pocket and the small incision in your skin.
-You will